layer3switch/metrilyx-2.0/docs/Installation.md

 *	**postgresql >= 9.3** (optional)

 	This component is only needed if you plan to store your models in a database other than the default sqlite3.
 Based on the number of models and usage a proper database may be needed.
 Metrilyx has been tested using postgresql and is currently in use at TicketMaster.
 In order to install postgres on a RHEL based system, the OS version must be >= 6.5.
 MySQL has not been tried due to the lack of JSON support.
 Installer packages for postgres are available on their site.

 #### OS Packages:
 Once the above requirements have been fulfilled, run the following command to install the required OS packages.

 ##### RHEL:

-	$ yum -y install git gcc gcc-c++ gcc-gfortran atlas-devel blas-devel libffi libffi-devel libuuid uuid python-setuptools python-devel
+	$ yum -y install git gcc gcc-c++ gcc-gfortran atlas-devel blas-devel libffi-devel libuuid uuid python-setuptools python-devel

 ##### Debian/Ubuntu:

 	$ apt-get install libuuid1 uuid-runtime nginx python-setuptools python-dev libpython-dev make git-core libffi-dev

 ## Installation:
 The provided install script will work with both **RedHat** and **Debian** based distributions.
 You can issue the command below to install the application after the above mentioned requirements have been satisfied.
 The default install destination is **/opt/metrilyx**.

 - Install the required OS packages.

 - Issue the following command to install the application:

+	$ which pip || easy_install pip

 	$ pip install 'numpy>=1.6.1'

 	$ pip install git+https://github.com/Ticketmaster/metrilyx-2.0.git

-	$ pip install 'autobahn>=0.8.8'

 Assuming all required OS packages are installed, the script will install the needed python modules and configurations and prompt you to edit the metrilyx configuration files.

 After you have completed editing the configuration file, start the modelmanager and dataserver processes, then restart nginx.
 Also start celeryd and celerybeat which consume and run periodic jobs repsectively.

 	$ /etc/init.d/metrilyx-dataserver start
 	$ /etc/init.d/metrilyx-modelmanager start
 	$ /etc/init.d/nginx restart

 **Note**: The default nginx configuration file may conflict with the metrilyx one.
 In this case you'll need to disable the default one or edit the configuration file to accomodate for metrilyx's nginx configuration.